School and Educational Visits to Canterbury

 The Canterbury Tales

-Activities for the classroom before and after your visit, engaging challenges during your trip and educational resourses to get the most out of your experince.
+Activities for the classroom before and after your visit, engaging challenges during your trip and educational resources to get the most out of your experience.

 Howletts Wild Animal Park

 Howletts is the perfect destination for exciting, educational and action packed days out.
 Get face to face with lions, tigers, black rhinos and our world famous family of western lowland gorillas to experience The Real Deal!

 Environmental Education Pack available for teachers of Key stage 2, although some activities are adaptable for younger or older age groups.

 Victory Wood is a place for a great walk set on the edge of the Blean Woodland area.
 The Woodland Trust has produced six free KS2 syllabus linked learning activity packs for Victory Wood to keep local schools enthusiastic, enjoying and learning about this important woodland creation site.

 Bring your class to Wildwood for a unique learning experience!
 At Wildwood your students get out into the woods to experience the natural world at first hand.
 Set in ancient woodland just outside Canterbury, we hold a unique collection of British wildlife to inspire and enthuse your students.